bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

     python3 DRTAlg.py -t 1 -v
     ```

-    This will execute the Knapsack-based algorithm on the Table I Task Set - "Task Set Used by Existing Work".
+    This will execute the DRT-based algorithm on the Table I Task Set - "Task Set Used by Existing Work".
 The time to compute the demand will display in the terminal

 3. To validate the demand calculations, we can view the last lines of the log files `NewAlgOutput.txt` and `DRTAlgOutput.txt`.
 In the terminal __enter__: